ytyeoh/toyota/content/blog/veloz.en.md

    [[safety.link]]
      title= "Toyota Safety Sense Pre-Collision System (PCS)*" description= "Alerts driver of potential frontal collision and mitigates effects of a crash.
-*Driver remains solely responsible for safe driving at all times."
+<br>*Driver remains solely responsible for safe driving at all times."
      img= "veloz-22"
    [[safety.link]]
      title= "Toyota Safety Sense Lane Departure Alert (LDA)*" description= "Alerts you in case of unintended lane departure.
 Applies corrective steering if needed.
-*Driver remains solely responsible for safe driving at all times."
+<br>*Driver remains solely responsible for safe driving at all times."
      img= "veloz-23"
    [[safety.link]]
      title= "Toyota Safety Sense Front Departure Alert (FDA)*" description= "Audible and visual alert notices driver if they do not notice the car in front has started to move.
-*Driver remains solely responsible for safe driving at all times."
+<br>*Driver remains solely responsible for safe driving at all times."
      img= "veloz-24"
    [[safety.link]]
      title= "Toyota Safety Sense Pedal Misoperation Control*" description= "Designed to help avoid or mitigate damage from a forward collision.
-*Driver remains solely responsible for safe driving at all times."
+<br>*Driver remains solely responsible for safe driving at all times."
      img= "veloz-25"
    [[safety.link]]
      title= "Toyota Safety Sense Adaptive Cruise Control (ACC)*" description= "Follows the preceding vehicle at a safe distance with its onboard stereo camera.
-*Driver remains solely responsible for safe driving at all times."
+<br>*Driver remains solely responsible for safe driving at all times."
      img= "veloz-26"
    [[safety.link]]
      title= "Toyota Safety Sense Adaptive Driving Beam (ADB)*" description= "Automatically adjusts the headlamp light distribution to not dazzle preceding and oncoming vehicles.
-*Driver remains solely responsible for safe driving at all times."
+<br>*Driver remains solely responsible for safe driving at all times."
      img= "veloz-27"
    [[safety.link]]
      title= "Blind Spot Monitor (BSM)"